buddhist-uni/buddhist-uni.github.io/_courses/buddhism/anatta.md

 # Assigned Readings

-{% include content_blurb.html category="monographs" slug="biography-of-shakyamuni_hsing-yun" blurb="
-We continue with Chapters 27–31 of the Buddha's story.
-" %}
 {% include content_blurb.html category="monographs" slug="what-the-buddha-taught_rahula-w" blurb='
 Chapter 6 introduces the Buddhist concept of *anatta* or "Non-Self" ' %}
 {% include content_blurb.html category="booklets" slug="fundamentals_santina-peter" blurb='
-Chapters 11 and 12 explain the "Three Characterists" (of which *anatta* is the third) and the "Five Aggregates" which is a framework for deconstructing what we take to be our "self": our body and our mind..
+Chapter 11 explains the "Three Characterists" (of which *anatta* is the third) ' %}
-' %}
+{% include content_blurb.html category="monographs" slug="being-nobody-going-nowhere_khema" blurb='
+Chapter 10 covers "The Five Aggregates" which are, in brief, the body and mind which we cling to as if they were "us"' %}
+{% include content_blurb.html category="monographs" slug="biography-of-shakyamuni_hsing-yun" blurb='
+Chapters 27–31 cover the Buddha winning over several wealthy and powerful patrons, despite his "world-renouncing" teachings ' %}
 {% include content_blurb.html category="canon" slug="sn35.238" blurb="
 The Buddha gives a vivid simile which illustrates the Buddhist outlook on life in this memorable sutta.